Load test in the cloud

-Before you can run your load tests in the cloud, you must connect to your Visual Studio Online account.
-(If your team doesn't already have a Visual Studio Online account, create it first.)
+Before you can run load tests in the cloud, connect Visual Studio Ultimate to your Visual Studio Online account.

-If you haven't connected to your Visual Studio Online account before, then you need to add it to your list.
+a.
+If you haven't connected to your Visual Studio Online account before, add your account to the server list.

-If you're prompted to sign in to your Microsoft account, go ahead and do that.
+c.
+If you're prompted to sign in to Visual Studio Online, do that.